 Hiking offers great benefits for your physical and mental health.
 It is one of the best ways to rejuvenate your body and soul, and without clearing your bank account.
 It is especially true if you live in densely populated areas, where high stress can influence your well being.
-If you live in New Jersey, New York or Pennsylvania, here is a hike for you – Mount Tammany!
+If you live in New Jersey, New York, or Pennsylvania, here is a hike for you – Mount Tammany!
 By many considered the best hiking trail in New Jersey, it is easy to reach and suitable for the whole family.
 Situated in the Delaware Water Gap National Recreation Area, it is a great destination for a day trip from metropolitan areas like New York City and Philadelphia.
-Mount Tammany hike in New Jersey, it is possibly just what you need.
+Mount Tammany hike in New Jersey, is possibly just what you need.
 Check it out!

 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of Autumn.”